camgraff/chat_system/README.md

 3. Open a new terminal window and cd to project directory.

 4. Use './client' to start the client.
 You can specify a server IP and port number using './client [SERVER_IP] [PORT]'.
-You can not only specify when argument.
+You cannot only specify one argument.
 You must specify SERVER_IP and PORT or omit both arguments.
 SERVER_IP defaults to localhost and PORT default to 8000.

 NOTE: The easiest way to start the chat system is by omitting all arguments. (i.e. just use ./server to start the server and ./client to connect the client to server.)